-ED rings, like Eddie by Giddy, are often less intimidating treatment options.
-You can also use them with medication — this may be a good option if you’re not quite able to get an erection with medication or the ring alone.
+ED devices, like Eddie by Giddy, are often less intimidating treatment options.
+You can also use them with medication, too.
+This may be a good option if you’re not quite able to get and maintain an erection with medication or the ring alone.

-Before placing an order, you will want to verify the size of your device based on the circumference of your penis and how frequently or infrequently you experience ED.
+Before placing an order, verify the size of your device based on the circumference of your penis and how frequently you experience ED.

-Make sure to use their “Find My Size” survey to answer some quick questions to help you find the right size fit.
-Try to answer the questions as thoroughly and honestly as possible — the last thing you will want is a device that is too restrictive or too loose to be effective.
+Make sure to use the company’s “Find My Size” survey to answer some quick questions to help you find the right size.
+Try to answer the questions as thoroughly and honestly as possible.
+The last thing you want is a device that’s too restrictive or loose to be effective.

-You will only be using one of the tension bands at a time and you will want to experiment with both bands individually to see which works best for you.
+You only use one tension band at a time.
+You can experiment with both bands individually to see which works best.

-The device will be applied with the opening facing down and placed around the shaft of the penis.
-The Eddie by Giddy can be applied when you are flaccid or erect.
+The device is applied with the opening facing down and placed around the shaft of the penis.
+You can apply the Eddie by Giddy when you’re flaccid or erect.

-It’s important to note that the device will be placed at the base of your penis and in front of your testicles.
+The device is placed at the base of your penis and in front of your testicles.
 Your testicles or scrotum should not be constricted in any way by the device.

-Once in place, stretch the tension band across the two ends of the device to create a comfortable, but firm fit around your penis.
-The fit should be tight but it shouldn’t be so tight that it causes pain or loose enough that it can slide around freely.
+Once in place, you stretch the tension band across the two legs of the device to create a comfortable but firm fit around your penis.
+The fit should be tight but not so tight that it causes pain or so loose that it can slide around freely.

-Alternatively, the device can be applied with the tension band already in place and slid down the shaft of your penis until it reaches the bases.
+Alternatively, you can apply the device with the tension band already in place.
+Slide it down the shaft of your penis until it reaches the base.

-The manufacturer recommends using a body-safe lubricant if you choose to apply the Eddie by Giddy using this method to avoid any uncomfortable friction or pulling.
+The manufacturer recommends using a body-safe lubricant if you apply the Eddie by Giddy using this method to avoid any uncomfortable friction or pulling.

 According to the company, the device is designed with comfort and satisfaction in mind.
 It works with the natural function of an erection, compared with traditional circular devices that the company says can actually work against it.

-Unlike other ED rings, which are circular, Eddie by Giddy is U-shaped, resembling a horseshoe.
+Unlike traditional ED devices, which are circular, Eddie by Giddy is horseshoe-shaped.
 The shape is designed to avoid constricting the urethra.

 It wraps around the base of the penis, much like a cock ring does, but it has an opening on just one side of the device.
 A tension band wraps around the open end of the ring to put pressure on the penis.

-You don’t need a prescription for this device.
+You do not need a prescription for this device.

 How other devices work: Circular ED rings

-For typical erections, the process involves the arteries inside the penis.
-They dilate, pushing blood into the tissue that runs through the body of the penis, called the corpus cavernosum.
-This triggers the deep dorsal vein at the head of the penis to compress.
+Erections involve arteries inside the penis.
+The arteries dilate, pushing blood into the tissue that runs through the body of the penis, called the corpus cavernosum.
+This triggers veins inside the penis to constrict and trap the blood inside until ejaculation.

 Most ED rings try to simulate that pressure process by keeping blood from leaving the penis.
-The circular shape of these rings can sometimes make the penis warp in an uncomfortable way.
+The circular shape of these devices can sometimes make the penis warp uncomfortably.

 At the same time, the arteries are compressed, restricting natural blood flow, which can lead to uncomfortable or unnatural-feeling erections.

-For these reasons, the U-shaped design of the Eddie by Giddy is thought to be a more comfortable, natural experience than traditional circular ED rings.
+For these reasons, the horseshoe-shaped design of the Eddie by Giddy is thought to be a more comfortable, natural experience than traditional ED rings.

-Eddie by Giddy is available on both the company’s website and Amazon as a one-pack for $188 or a two-pack for $298.
-This ED ring is not covered by insurance and is significantly more expensive than a typical ED ring, which can cost around $20.
+Eddie by Giddy is available on the company’s website and Amazon as a one-pack for $188 or a two-pack for $298.
+This ED device is not covered by insurance.
+It’s significantly more expensive than a typical ED ring, which can cost around $20.

 All sizes are priced the same.